c8121/sntools/README.md

-x             | Ignore direction of communication between two hosts n             | Number of hosts to be shown h             | Show number in human readable format
+x             | Ignore direction of communication between two hosts n             | Number of hosts to be shown h             | Show number in human readable format s             | Run in server mode and bind to ip p             | Port to bind server to (default: 8002)

 ### exec-and-mail